ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-67.md

 ##### Federated Cross Community Access Option

-If a Document Responder does not respond, an OperationOutcome with a severity warning shall be added to the aggregated results indicating the community does not respond.
+If a Document Responder does not respond, an OperationOutcome with a severity warning SHALL be added to the aggregated results indicating the community does not respond.

-For matching DocumentReferences returned by the Document Responder, the Document Responder must ensure by rewriting the id and attachment.url that follow-up reads, updates or document retrieval will be handled by same Document Responder actor.
-Any id, url rewrite should be kept for at least an hour.
+For matching DocumentReferences returned by the Document Responder, the Document Responder SHALL ensure by rewriting the id and attachment.url that follow-up reads, updates or document retrieval will be handled by same Document Responder actor.
+Any id, url rewrite SHALL be resolvable for at least an hour.

 #### CapabilityStatement Resource